 Welcome to the website of Sherry Ellis, author and musician.

-Sherry is a lifetime member of Cambridge Who's Who and was honored as a 2010 VIP of the year.
+Additionally, Sherry is a lifetime member of Cambridge Who's Who and was honored as a 2010 VIP of the year.
 In 2012, she was honored as a Woman of the Year by the American Biographical Institute for her contributions in the field of music education.
 Sherry was the recipient of the 2013 Top Professional of the Year award given by Worldwide Who's Who and has been recognized as a Top 100 Professional by the International Biographical Institute.

 This site contains information on Sherry's books and music.
 Please take your time and look around.
 Thank you for visiting.

 "...a fun-filled, fast-paced, and entertaining read." –Virginia Wright, author